| All

 an "Extra Wide Load"

-weight and the tight tolerance between disks.
-It was finally positioned
+and the tight tolerance between disks.
+It was finally positioned onto the bottom pin and then rolled and cranked

-pin" at the top dropped, securing it in place.
+at the top dropped, securing it in place.

 |